BNN-UPC/RouteNet-Erlang/Scalability/README.md

 python check_prediction.py
 ```
 This script will, first, load the best model located in the `ckp_dir` directory.
 Then, it will evaluate the metrics for
-each one of the sample datasets and finally, store the results in a `predictions.npy` file.
+each one of the sample datasets.

 Again, if you configured everything correctly, you should see something like this:
 ```
-BEST CHECKOINT FOUND: 192-3.56
+BEST CHECKOINT FOUND: 69-9.91
-    114/Unknown - 6s 33ms/step - loss: 0.0028 - denorm_MAPE: 3.5782
+PREDICTING...
+Directory: ../data/scalability/test\50
+2022-02-28 18:46:19.864938: I tensorflow/compiler/mlir/mlir_graph_optimization_pass.cc:185] None of the MLIR Optimization Passes are enabled (registered 2)
+COLLECTING...
+1
+MAPE: 7.31 %
+2
+MAPE: 5.98 %
 ```

 ## License